JosephYika/askbal-student-advice-centre/README.md

-# Student Advice Centre Application
+# ASK BAL Student Advice Centre - De Montfort University

 ## Overview

 This is a React-based web application for the ASK BAL Student Advice Centre at De Montfort University's Faculty of Business & Law.
-The application serves as a digital presence for the student advice centre, providing information about services, contact details, and resources for students.
+The application serves as a digital presence for the student advice centre, featuring a modern responsive design with DMU branding, 3D interactive elements, and comprehensive student support information.

 ## Recent Changes (December 2024)